 How Do You Split Big Logs Easily?

-Anyone who has attempted to split a big log knows that it is not an easy task.
-If you don’t have the right tools or technique, you can quickly become frustrated.
-However, with a little know-how, splitting big logs can be surprisingly easy.
+Anyone attempting to split a big log knows it is not an easy task.
+You can quickly become frustrated if you don’t have the right tools or techniques.
+However, splitting big logs can be surprisingly easy with a little know-how.

 The first step is to find a suitable log.
 Look for one long and straight, with a diameter of at least 20 inches.
 Once you have found a suitable log, it’s time to prepare it for splitting.
 Start by scoring the log with a saw or axe.
 Make two parallel cuts about 12 inches apart, then use a blunt object to break the log along the scored line.

 Next, position the log on your splitting block.
-If you don’t have a splitting block, you can use a stump or log.
+You can use a stump or log if you don’t have a splitting block.
 First, place the log so that the scored line is facing up.
 Once the log is in position, it’s time to start splitting.

 The best way to split a log is with a wedge.
 Start by driving the wedge into the log at one end of the scored line.
 Next, use a sledgehammer to drive the wedge into the log.
 Once the wedge is in place, strike the wedge with the sledgehammer to drive it further into the log.
 Continue until the log splits in two.